VladOniscenko/Agenda/README.md

-# Personal Agenda with TODO List 📅✅
+# Personal Task Manager 📅✅

-A simple and efficient **Personal Agenda** application built with Python, designed to help you organize your tasks and keep track of your daily activities.
+A simple and efficient **Personal Task Manager** application built with Python, designed to help you organize your tasks and keep track of your daily activities.
 Whether it's managing your to-dos or setting up reminders, this app has you covered! 📝🎯

 ## Features ✨